 There is only a snippet of truth to this one, which is why I’m mentioning it.
 It’s actually one of the most disastrous social media myths floating around.

-I hear from so many professionals that they’re simply not getting results using social media, and/or they don’t have time to spend on using social media because it’s not bringing them any business.
+I hear from so many professionals that they’re simply not getting results using social media, and/or they don’t have time to spend on social media because it’s not bringing them any business.

 They sit at the computer all day long, chatting on Twitter and Facebook, and their phone never rings and their email inbox never sings ka-ching.
 Then they feel like they just can’t do this social media thing and they kind of fall by the wayside.
-Or abandon their social media all together.
+Or abandon their efforts all together.
 Does this sound familiar?
 Have you experienced this feeling?

 What’s the real story?
 People see all the gurus talking about how they use social media in one hour a day or less and they get so hyped up.
 You know what?
-Those gurus didn’t start out using social media in one hour a day.
+Those gurus did not start out using social media in one hour a day.
 They started out using social media for several hours a day, 7 days a week.

-You’re listening to their pitch after they’ve amassed an incredible following and built a killer brand.
+You’re listening to their pitch AFTER they’ve amassed an incredible following and built a killer brand.